mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 A risk-averse RoQ implementer can simply ignore any RTP packets carried in the 0-RTT Initial packet payload in their RoQ implementation, reasoning that RTP applications are resilient to RTP packet loss.

+Since the QUIC connection will often be created in the context of an existing signaling relationship (e.g., using WebRTC or SIP), a careful RoQ implementer can exchange specific 0-RTT keying material to prevent replays across sessions.

 A risk-taking RoQ implementer can simply accept any RTP packets carried in the 0-RTT Initial packet payload in their RoQ implementation, reasoning that